Houston Child Custody Lawyer

 Parents can be denied custody in many cases where the court finds that they are a danger to the children.
 The courts always consider the best interests of the children as the number one priority.
 As such, parents often lose custody if they have drug or alcohol abuse problems, if they have been accused of abusing the children or the other parent, or if they have a dangerous criminal record.
 Our attorneys can help you get a sole managing conservatorship if your children’s other parent is too dangerous to be given equal custody rights, and we can help fight against these kinds of accusations if you are looking to keep custody.

-Call Our Houston, TX Child Custody Attorneys for a Free Case Consultation
+Call Our Houston, TX Child Custody Attorneys for a Confidential Case Consultation

 If you live separately from the other parent of your children, you could be entitled to have a court review your case and put child custody orders in place to govern who gets to have conservatorship rights and possession of your shared children.
 For help fighting to get custody of your kids, keep custody, or deny a dangerous parent custody, call our Houston, TX child custody lawyers today.
 We can write agreements, challenge custody claims in court, work to have child custody agreements and orders revised, and more.
-For your free case consultation, call the Texas family law attorneys at The Queenan Law Firm today at (817) 476-1797.
+For your case consultation, call the Texas family law attorneys at The Queenan Law Firm today at (817) 476-1797.